johnchristianjoyo/cdm-hr-management/README.md

 what this can do:
 - generate link
 - add new applicants
-- handling the profiles of employee
+- handling the profiles of existing employees
 - generate service record
 - add new training